-- Second Marking - As the name implies, a second stage of marking, which may be for checking, sampling or moderation purposes. - Semester - One half of a nine month academic programme, usually consisting of 14-15 weeks of teaching and assessment during which attendance at the University (or specified alternate) is required. - Senate - A committee that reviews all aspects of academic issues which relate to the development and delivery of all programmes offered by the University.
-It supports the pursuit of excellence in learning and teaching in all Regent's University London programmes.
+- Second Marking - As the name implies, a second stage of marking, which may be for checking, sampling or moderation purposes. - Semester - One half of a nine month academic programme, usually consisting of 14-15 weeks of teaching and assessment during which attendance at the University (or specified alternate) is required. - Senate A committee that reviews all aspects of academic issues which relate to the development and delivery of all programmes offered by the University.
+It supports the pursuit of excellence in learning and teaching in all Regent's University London programmes. - Quality Committee (QC) - A committee that defines academic standards, and assures and supports enhancement of the quality of academic provision throughout the University.
+It develops academic regulations for approval by Senate.